IlceMedina/IlceMedina/README.md

 - 👋 Hi, I’m @IlceMedina
-- 👀 I’m interested in science, code, art and mathematics.
+- 👀 I’m interested in: science, code, art and mathematics.
 - 🌱 I’m currently learning data pipelines
 - 💞️ I’m looking to collaborate on data quality and data engineering.
 - 📫 Tou can reach me by email or slack.